School Opens on Monday 6th September 2021

 Classroom learning will be supported by the flip learning portal which will have learning tasks to be done at home before the lesson.
 Weekly homework will also be available here.
 Please click here to access the flip learning portal: Flip Learning and Homework

-School lunches will be provided as usual from Monday8th March.
+School lunches will be provided as usual from Monday 13th September.
 Children who usually bring a packed lunch will need to bring in a healthy pack lunch every day.
 No fruit or sugar based yoghurts, cakes, biscuits, crisps sweets or chocolates.
-We encourage high fibre and protein foods such as vegetables / wholegrain foods such as brown. rice, beans pulses and wholemeal based foods.
+We encourage high fibre and protein foods such as vegetables / wholegrain foods such as brown rice, beans pulses and wholemeal based foods.

 Please ensure that your child arrives in FULL school uniform The school blazer must be worn as well as appropriate shoes (no trainers)

 PE Uniform: If your child has PE they can wear their full PE uniform to school including their trainers instead of their normal school uniform.
 PE lessons will start from this Monday and thus we advise for children to bring in their PE kit from this week.